mirfanmcs/AI-Samples/README.md

 ### ⚡ Azure AI Foundry Chat Application
 A chat application that uses Azure AI Foundry (formerly Azure AI Studio) to interact with OpenAI models through the Azure AI Foundry Python SDK.

+### 🔊 AI Foundry Audio Enabled Chat App
+A chat application that uses Azure AI Foundry (formerly Azure AI Studio) to interact with OpenAI models through the Azure AI Foundry Python SDK.
+It also uses audio to send the prompt.

 ### 🔄 Prompt Flow Chat App
 A comprehensive travel chat application built with Microsoft PromptFlow, featuring an intelligent chat bot and automated evaluation system with Azure OpenAI integration.